Nonlinear Thermal Instability in Compressible Viscous Flows without Heat Conductivity: Introduction

 and deduce \eqref{0108} thus into a time-independent PDE system on the unknown function $\tilde{ v}$.
 Then we adapt and modify the modified variational method in \cite{GYTI2} to the time-independent system to get a non-trivial solution $\tilde{ v}$ with a sharp growth rate $\Lambda$, which immediately implies that the linearized problem has a unstable solution in the form \eqref{ansatzmode}.
-This idea was used probably first by Guo and Tice to deal with an ODE problem arising in constructing unstable linear solutions, and later adapted by other researchers to treat other linear instability problems of viscous fluids, see \cite{JFJSWWWOA,JJTIIA}.
+This idea was used probably first by Guo and Tice to deal with an ODE problem arising in constructing unstable solutions of the linearized problem, and later adapted by other researchers to treat other linear instability problems of viscous fluids, see \cite{JFJSWWWOA,JJTIIA}.
 Here we directly adapt this idea to the time-independent PDE system to avoid the use of the Fourier transform and to relax the restriction on domains.
-Secondly, we establish energy estimates of Gronwall-type in $H^3$-norm.
-Similar (global in time) estimates were obtained for the non-isentropic compressible Navier-Stokes equations with heat conductivity under the condition of small initial data and external forces \cite{MANTIC481,MANTIJ321}.
+Secondly, we establish the energy estimates of Gronwall-type in $H^3$-norm.
+Similar (global in time) estimates were obtained for the compressible Navier-Stokes-Fourier equations with heat conductivity under the condition of small initial data and external forces \cite{MANTIC481,MANTIJ321}.
 Here we have to modify the arguments in \cite{MANTIC481,MANTIJ321} to deal with the compressible Navier-Stokes equations without heat conductivity.
-Namely, we control the sum $\bar{e}\varrho+\bar{\rho}\theta$ as one term (see \eqref{asnoenet}) instead of dividing it into two terms in \cite{MANTIC481}; and we use the equations \eqref{0105}$_1$ and \eqref{0105}$_2$ independently to bound $\|\varrho\|_{H^3}$ and $\|\theta\|_{H^3}$ (i.e. Lemma \ref{lem:0301}), rather than coupling the equations together to bound $\|\varrho\|_{H^3}$ in \cite{MANTIC481}.
-With these slight modifications in techniques, we can get the desired estimates.
-Finally, we use the frame of bootstrap arguments in \cite{GYHCSDDC} to show Theorem \ref{thm:0102} and we have to circumvent two additional difficulties due to presence of boundary which do not appear for spatially periodic problems considered in \cite{GYHCSDDC}: (i) The idea of Duhamel's principle on the linear solution operator in \cite{GYHCSDDC} can not be directly applied here to our boundary problem, since the nonlinear term in \eqref{0105}$_2$ does not vanish on boundary.
-To overcome this trouble, we employ some specific energy estimates to replace Duhamel's principle (see Lemma \ref{erroestimate} on the error estimate for $\|(\varrho^{\mm{d}},u^{\mm{d}},\theta^{\mm{d}})\|^2_{L^2}$). (ii) At the boundary the initial data of the linearized problem may not satisfy the compatibility condition imposed for the initial data of the corresponding nonlinear system \eqref{0105}--\eqref{0107}.
-To circumvent this difficulty, we use the elliptic theory to construct initial data of \eqref{0105}--\eqref{0107} that satisfy the compatibility condition and are close to the initial data of the linearized problem.
-We also mention that in \cite{JFJSO2014} the authors got around a similar problem of compatibility conditions for incompressible flows by imposing the condition \eqref{lowbounded} and introducing a new energy functional to show that the initial data of the linearized problem can be used as the initial data of the corresponding nonlinear incompressible system.
+Namely, we deal with the sum $\bar{e}\varrho+\bar{\rho}\theta$ as one term (see \eqref{asnoenet}) instead of dividing it into two terms in \cite{MANTIC481}; and we use the equations \eqref{0105}$_1$ and \eqref{0105}$_2$ independently to control $\|\varrho\|_{H^3}$ and $\|\theta\|_{H^3}$ (i.e. Lemma \ref{lem:0301}), rather than coupling the equations together to control $\|\varrho\|_{H^3}$ in \cite{MANTIC481}.
+With these modifications in techniques, we can get the desired estimates.
+Finally, we use the version of the bootstrap instability approach in \cite{GYHCSDDC} (the interested reader is referred to \cite{FSSWVMNA,FrrVishikM,GYSWIC} for different versions of the bootstrap instability approach) to show Theorem \ref{thm:0102}, but have to circumvent two additional difficulties due to presence of boundary which do not appear for spatially periodic problems considered in \cite{GYHCSDDC}: (i) The idea of Duhamel's principle on the solution operator for linear instability in \cite{GYHCSDDC} can not be directly applied to our boundary value problem here, since the nonlinear term in \eqref{0105}$_2$ does not vanish on boundary.
+To overcome this difficulty, we employ some specific energy estimates to replace Duhamel's principle (see Lemma \ref{erroestimate} on the error estimate for $\|(\varrho^{\mm{d}},u^{\mm{d}},\theta^{\mm{d}})\|^2_{L^2}$). (ii) On the boundary the initial data of the linearized Rayleigh-B\'enard problem may not satisfy the compatibility condition imposed on the initial data of the corresponding nonlinear Rayleigh-B\'enard problem \eqref{0105}--\eqref{0107}.
+To circumvent this difficulty, we employ the elliptic theory to construct initial data of the Rayleigh-B\'enard problem that satisfy the compatibility condition and are close to the initial data of the linearized problem.